Closing Celebration: Nature Girl Screening

 Free, Limited Capacity Register Below.

-Celebrate the closing of the Festival with Candace Campo and Trent Maynard as they present their film Nature Girl.
-After the screening, Candace and Trent will engage in a discussion.
+Celebrate the closing of the Festival with Candace Campo and Trent Maynard as they share film, poetry and stories from the land, including highlights from their multi-year short film project Nature Girl.

-Filmmaking duo Trent Maynard and Candace Campo spent five years documenting the surprising species living in a small wetland in the shíshálh Nation swiya.
-Using poetry and motion sensor cameras, this short film documents the intergenerational bear families using a multi-species scratching post and watering hole, alongside newts, frogs, elk, owls and bats.
+The filmmaking duo spent five years getting to know the surprising species living in a wetland in the shíshálh Nation swiya, using motion sensor cameras.
+Nature Girl visits animal travel routes and gathering places on the Sunshine Coast, where intergenerational bear families use a scratch tree and watering hole, alongside elk, newts, frogs, owls and bats.

 About the Artists